srija943-max/Student-Registration-Form/README.md

-# Student-Registration-Form
+# Student Registration Form

-Developed a student registration form using HTML, CSS and JavaScript.
-Implemented client-side validation for empty fields and password length.
-This project was created as part of self-learning to understand web development basics.
+This is a simple student registration form developed using HTML, CSS, and JavaScript.

+## Features
+- User-friendly form design
+- Client-side validation
+- Responsive layout

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Purpose
+This project was created as part of my college academic work.